-Land and buildings were revalued according to a 5 year rolling programme, as at 1 April.
-In addition to this, valuations were carried out on assets which had a material change in year, that is, where assets had additions of over £1.00 million or a new build costing in excess of £2.50 million.
+Land and buildings are revalued according to a 5 year rolling programme, at 1 April.
+In addition to this, valuations are carried out on assets which have had a material change in year, that is, if assets have had additions of over £1.00 million or have a new build cost in excess of £2.50 million.
 Material change valuations are dated 31 March.

-For operational buildings not valued during 2020-21, a materiality assessment was carried out by a member of the Council's Corporate Finance Team, using appropriate Building Cost Information Service (BCIS) indices.
-This resulted in a £15.23 million adjustment, increasing Property, Plant and Equipment and the Revaluation Reserve.
+An assessment of the buildings not valued during 2020-21 using BCIS indices was carried out, resulting in a £15.231 million materiality adjustment between Property, Plant and Equipment and the Revaluation Reserve.